This former SpaceX engineer wants to prevent you from getting diabetes

 With the membership model in place, Levels’s product focus this year is to fill out its app’s home screen, also known as the “Now” page, where Levels serves up content and advice based on glucose trends.
 When a person is not wearing a glucose monitor, the page is blank aside from Levels’s list of services.
 Corcos wants this screen to tell people what actions they can be taking even when they’re not monitoring their glucose.

 The company is also embracing medicine, another turn away from the early days of Levels, when it shied away in part out of fear of regulation that could slow progress.
 Levels already offers an at-home blood test that will tell users their total cholesterol, blood glucose, and other health metrics—similar to what one gets at an annual doctor’s visit.
 It also now has nutritionists on the platform that users can work with for a range of prices depending on the package (one nutritionist offers five sessions for $525).
 Levels is exploring building its own health sensor that would track a variety of health metrics—not just glucose.
-Building its own hardware is admittedly further out on its product vision board, but it is on it.
+Building its own hardware has not been ruled out.

 Above all, Levels is striving to make it easy for people to understand viscerally that changes they make to their diet have an impact on their overall health.
 “In many ways, Levels will be what Apple’s HealthKit wants to be but can’t for a variety of internal reasons at Apple,” company executives wrote in an internal document titled “Product Vision.”